rhall-pivotal/tas-strategic-initiatives-site/README.md

 ## How to build

+To build, download the latest compiled versions of:

+ - consul
+ - loggregator
+ - rootfs
+ - diego
+ - garden-runc

-To build, download the latest compiled versions of consul, loggregator, rootfs, diego, and garden-runc releases from the releng `s3://compiled-releases/1.10/` bucket and put them in a `releases/` directory in this repo.
+releases from the releng `s3://compiled-releases/1.10/` bucket and put them in a `releases/` directory in this repo.
 Then run the build-tile script.

 ## Any Gotchas?

+None to speak of at this moment.